alexbfree/thesis/src/frontmatter.md

   - Madeline Balaam, for inspiration on participatory methods right at the start, and helping me develop a paper writing style;
   - Rachel Pattinson, for being the best CDT manager a postgraduate could hope for;
   - Alex, Fion, Glau, James, Sara, Paul, Nicola and all the other admin staff, for a million random assists;
-  - And also to Rob Comber, Simon Bowen and all the other lecturers who taught me valuable Digital Civics and research skills during the MRes that helped shape the researcher I am.
+  - And also, to Rob Comber, Simon Bowen and all the other lecturers who taught me valuable Digital Civics and research skills during the MRes that helped shape the researcher I am.

 I have been fortunate to take this journey with dozens of other researchers.
 I would like to especially thank: